Clarity

 Early Detection Changes Everything

 When ovarian cancer is detected in its earliest stages, the five-year survival rate exceeds 90%.
-Our mission is to make early detection accessible to every woman through a simple annual blood test.
+This project's goal is to make early detection accessible to every woman through a simple annual blood test.

-Clarity is developing a breakthrough diagnostic that makes ovarian cancer screening as simple and routine as checking your cholesterol.
+Clarity is an early-stage project developing a breakthrough diagnostic that could make ovarian cancer screening as simple and routine as checking your cholesterol.

 Simple Blood Draw